Introduction to Big Data

-Understanding the V’s of Big Data
+Understanding the V’s

 Handling and processing a large amount of data is a common problem.
 It makes use of other technologies such as Hadoop, Apache Spark, and HDFS to perform the tasks at ease.